Nuffle-Labs/data-availability/docs/da_rpc_client.md

 # DA RPC Client

-The below diagrams outline how a rollup will interact with DA depending on their architecture.
+The below diagrams outline how a rollup will interact with DA depending on its architecture.

 ## Rust